|Up Previous Next|

 Mounting: How the light fixture is mounted.
 Default mounting types are available in the list.
 To specify a mounting that is not included in the list, select Custom and enter the value in the field below.

-Default Elevation: The elevation that will be set when this type of light fixture is first inserted.
-It can be modified on an individual light fixture basis as necessary.
+Default Elevation: The default elevation when this type of light fixture is inserted on the drawing.
+Elevation can be modified for individual light fixtures during and after insertion.

 Arm Length: The length of the arm of the fixture.
 In photometric calculations, the light source is moved this distance from the insertion point of the light fixture block.
-See the section for more information on specifying this elevation.
+See the Distance Input Format section for more information about specifying this length.

 IES Rotation: The counterclockwise rotation of the IES file relative to the fixture in degrees.
 Use this value to rotate the IES file if it does not point in the same direction as your light fixture block.